rspatel10/Stop-watch/README.md

-# Kiton's Stop Watch ⏱️
+# Rudra Stop Watch ⏱️

 A stylish, fully functional stopwatch web application that allows users to start, pause, reset the timer, and capture timestamps.
 The stopwatch also includes a light and dark theme toggle for a customizable experience.

 ## 🚀 Live Demo

-Check out the live version of the stopwatch [here](https://kirtanpatel01.github.io/ARKA_WD_2/).
+Check out the live version of the stopwatch [here](https://github.com/rspatel10/Stop-watch.git).

 ## 📂 Project Overview

-**Kiton's Stop Watch** is a simple yet elegant stopwatch built using modern web technologies.
+**Rudra Stop Watch** is a simple yet elegant stopwatch built using modern web technologies.
 It is designed to be user-friendly with basic stopwatch functionalities like start, stop, reset, and timestamp recording.
 It also includes a light/dark mode theme switcher for better visual customization.

 ### Features